kjchalup/recurrent_portfolio/README.rst

 =======
-CauseHF
+rnn_portfolio
 =======
 ---------------------------------------------------------
 Stock Portfolio Generation with Recurrent Neural Networks
 ---------------------------------------------------------

-This repository contains tools to produce stock portfolios which optimize various measures (such as the Sharpe ratio) using recurrent neural networks.
+This repository contains tools to produce stock portfolios which optimize the Sharpe ratio using a recurrent neural net (rnn).
+While the rnn routines can work independently, this package relies on the `Quantiacs Toolbox`_ backtester for training and evaluation.

 Getting Started
 ===============